-54. Percentage Nights
+71. Percentage Nights

 When it comes to planning, this classic fundraising event is about as easy as it gets.
-Coordinate a percentage night with a local restaurant.
+Coordinate a percentage night with a restaurant in your community.
 Every time a customer buys a meal, a percentage of the profits will go to your nonprofit.

-55. Sip and Paint
+72. Sip and Paint

 Encourage one of your more artistic volunteers to lead this fundraising event class.
 Invite community members to attend and pay a registration fee to join in on the colorful fun.
 Remember to make it a BYOB event.
 That way, attendees can sip on their favorite drink and you can raise the most funds possible.